i4erkasov/go-pgsql/README.md

 #### Executing Functions Within a Transaction

-The `WithTx` method allows you to execute a function within the context of a transaction.
+The [WithTx](./pgx/README.md) method allows you to execute a function within the context of a transaction.
 It manages the lifecycle of the transaction automatically:

+For detailed usage examples and more information, see the [Transaction Management section](./pgx/README.md#transaction-management-with-transactor) in our README.

 ```go
 err := txManager.WithTx(ctx, func(ctx context.Context, tx pgx.Tx) error {